-- 610.1.
-A one-shot effect does something just once and doesn't have a duration.
-Examples include dealing damage, destroying a permanent, creating a token, and moving an object from one zone to another. - 610.2.
+- 610.2.
 Some one-shot effects create a delayed triggered ability, which instructs a player to do something later in the game (usually at a specific time) rather than as the spell or ability that's creating the one-shot effect resolves.
 See rule 603.7. - 610.3.
 Some one-shot effects cause an object to change zones "until" a specified event occurs.
 A second one-shot effect is created immediately after the specified event.
-This second one-shot effect returns the object to its previous zone. - 610.3a If a resolving spell or activated ability creates the initial one-shot effect that causes the object to change zones, and the specified event has already occurred before that one-shot effect would occur but after that spell or ability was put onto the stack, the object doesn't move. - 610.3b If a resolving triggered ability creates the initial one-shot effect that causes the object to change zones, and the specified event has already occurred before that one-shot effect would occur but after that ability triggered, the object doesn't move. - 610.3c An object returned to the battlefield this way returns under its owner's control unless otherwise specified. - 610.3d If multiple one-shot effects are created this way immediately after one or more simultaneous events, those one-shot effects are also simultaneous.
+This second one-shot effect returns the object to its previous zone. - 610.3a If a resolving spell or activated ability creates the initial one-shot effect that causes the object to change zones, and the specified event has already occurred before that one-shot effect would occur but after that spell or ability was put onto the stack, the object doesn't move.

+- 610.3b If a resolving triggered ability creates the initial one-shot effect that causes the object to change zones, and the specified event has already occurred before that one-shot effect would occur but after that ability triggered, the object doesn't move. - 610.3c An object returned to the battlefield this way returns under its owner's control unless otherwise specified. - 610.3d If multiple one-shot effects are created this way immediately after one or more simultaneous events, those one-shot effects are also simultaneous.